 As a key compoent through the Learn 4 Living programme, age appropriate lessons and activities are delivered to provide our students with the relevant information, knowledge and skills to manage their relationships in a positive and healthy way.

 How is Learn 4 Living programme assessed?

 There is no formal qualification offered in this area but students are assessed in various ways and the impact of the programme is monitored.
 It is reviewed regularly to address current issues and to meet student needs.
-At the start and end of each topic in Y7 and 8 students will be asked to complete a ‘before and after’ knowledge/confidence sheet.
+We are introducing a review task a the start and end of each topic in Year 7 and 8 where students are asked to complete a ‘before and after’ knowledge/confidence sheet.
 At KS4 and 5 student evaluations of activities will be carried out and responded to.